kevfrost/HappyRef/README.md

 ## Usage
 - Install as above
-- Either click on the Smiley icon or access the command palette (Ctrl+P) and type "HappyRef" to
-- This will create a new file for the literature
+- Either click on the Smiley icon or access the command palette (Ctrl+P) and type "HappyRef" to generate a new literature note.
+The system will prompt for a DOI, from which it will pull data into YAML frontmatter and attempt to construct a citation and pull the article's abstract.

 ## Additional features
 - Changed your mind about the citation style?
 Go to the command palette and select Change